 Don’t take any of this for granted, and don’t set up phone apps to remind you!
 Instead, buy a large desk calendar, work out an exact day and time schedule on the calendar and tape it somewhere that it becomes part of your life.

 Working out on a regular basis needs to become as much a natural part of your life as brushing your teeth.
 Exercising for mass is not working a chore into your schedule, but scheduling your life around your workout.

 Powerlifters are much stronger than bodybuilders.
 But bodybuilders display more mass muscle.

-You can find plenty of controversy around the subject of gaining mass with less weights and more reps or more weight and less reps.
+You can find plenty of controversy around the subject of gaining mass with less weights and more reps or more weight and fewer reps.

 The best and fastest mass results will come from heavy compound lifting.

-Compound exercises just means exercises that work several joints and muscle groups at the same time.
+Compound exercises just mean exercises that work several joints and muscle groups at the same time.

 The most common compound weight lifting exercises include: